peteward44/peteward44/README.md

 ### About me

 I am a game dev software engineer with over 20 years of experience writing code.
-I currently work for Rare Ltd, on Sea Of Thieves.

 I don't have a huge amount of spare time to work on personal projects, but here are some are the bigger ones: